-This old fashioned recipe for Cherry Bread is loaded with pecans and maraschino cherries.
+This old fashioned recipe for Maraschino Cherry Bread is loaded with pecans and maraschino cherries.
 It’s moist and tender, easy to make, and perfect with a cup of coffee or tea.

+And now here’s one more—an equally as delightful Maraschino Cherry Bread with Pecans.
 There’s no need to wait for cherry season to enjoy this bread, because we’ll make it with jarred maraschino cherries.
 They add the perfect amount of sweetness and cherry flavor to this easy quick bread.

 We’ll also add chopped pecans for crunch.
 They pair so nicely with the cherries, though you can use walnuts or omit them if you prefer.